Skip to content

 Gradient

 rich_gradient.Gradient wraps any Rich renderable—text, panels, tables, Markdown, even nested layouts—and paints a gradient across the composed output.
 It works with foreground and background colors, respects alignment, and can highlight words or regex matches along the way.
+For Rich renderables you create often, see the convenience wrappers in Convenience Renderables.

 Quick example